nathanbuchar/node-cipher/README.md

 Securely encrypt sensitive files for use in public source control.
 [Find on NPM](https://www.npmjs.com/package/node-cipher).

-Looking for the command line tool?
-[Click here](http://github.com/nathanbuchar/node-cipher-cli).

-**Why would I want to encrypt my files?**
+**Why should I use node-cipher?**

 Let's say you have a file in your project name `config.json` which contains sensitive information like private keys and database passwords.

-What happens if you want to publicly host a repository containing this file?
-Certainly you wouldn't want to make the contents of `config.json` visible to the outside world, so instead you can use **node-cipher** to encrypt the file and add its encrypted counterpart to source control, which can later be decrypted using the encryption key when the repository is cloned.
+What should you do if you need to publicly host a repository containing this file?
+Certainly you wouldn't want to make the contents of `config.json` visible to the outside world.

+You *could* remove the file from source control, and send the file to everyone in your team every time you update the file.
+But this is pretty cumbersome.
+Or, you can use node-cipher to encrypt the file and add the encrypted version to source control.
+This can later be decrypted by each team member independently with a password that you provide.
+Every time you or one of your team members makes a change to `config.json`, just re-encrypt the file and commit.
+It's that easy!

-Just don't forget to add the original `config.json` file to `.gitignore`!
+Don't forget to add the original `config.json` file to `.gitignore`!

+***

+**:exclamation: If you're looking for the node-cipher command line tool, it has moved to [node-cipher-cli](http://github.com/nathanbuchar/node-cipher-cli).**

 ***